vlasscontreras/php-trainer/README.md

 #### Matched Expressions (PHP ^8.0)

-These are expressions that assign the proper value to `$matched` if the given `$value` matches, in an function + array-like syntax.
+These are expressions that assign the proper value to `$matched` if the given `$value` matches, in a function + array-like syntax.
 Pretty much like a clean replacement for `switch`.

 ```php
 $matched = match ($value) {